What is deal desk? A deal desk streamlines deal management and enhances win rates — if the process flow is correctly set up.

 - Negotiation: this stage gathers a deal desk, a sales team, and a client to agree upon mutual terms and conditions.

-All activities thereafter, such as payment processing, customer onboarding, and delivery, apply to deal closure and do not need to involve a deal desk.
+Subsequent activities, including payment processing, customer onboarding, and delivery, contribute to completing the deal and do not necessarily require the involvement of a deal desk.

 How to set up a deal desk